The Great American Migration of 2020: On the move to escape the coronavirus

 “You’ll still have urban centers,” Kotkin said.
 “But they’ll be less intense and more dispersed.
 You’ll no longer have to choose between unaffordable, overcrowded cities and incredibly boring countryside.
 There will be a more attractive middle ground.”

-“People are leaving populated areas and they’re coming to their second homes here,” said Paul Kuhns, the mayor of Rehoboth Beach, Md., a resort town with about 1,500 year-round residents, but where the summer weekend population can soar above 25,000.
+“People are leaving populated areas, and they’re coming to their second homes here,” said Paul Kuhns, the mayor of Rehoboth Beach, Del., a resort town with about 1,500 year-round residents, but where the summer weekend population can soar above 25,000.

-“It’s very difficult to tell people not to go to their second home — they have no problem reminding me that they pay taxes — but my big fear is we’re going to be overwhelmed because our medical facilities are very limited,” he said.
+“It’s very difficult to tell people not to go to their second home — they have no problem reminding me that they pay taxes — but my big fear is, we’re going to be overwhelmed because our medical facilities are very limited,” he said.

-At the Polo Club, a gated community in Boca Raton, Fla., recent days have seen an influx of northerners, especially from the hard-hit New York metro area — a reversal of the usual traffic this time of year, when snowbirds head back north, said Joel Rosenberg, a physician who heads the club’s emergency preparedness task force.
+At the Polo Club, a gated community in Boca Raton, Fla., recent days have seen an influx of Northerners, especially from the hard-hit New York metro area — a reversal of the usual traffic this time of year, when snowbirds head back north, said Joel Rosenberg, a physician who heads the club’s emergency preparedness task force.

 “They’re bringing in extended family to get away from the virus, and we’re asking them to maintain a 14-day quarantine,” he said.
 “There’s no legal way we can force them, but we’re asking, really imploring.”